thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/storage-setup.md

 ![storage graph](/assets/img/storage-setup-light.svg#only-light)

 As you can see.
 This isn't the biggest setup in the world.
-But it is enough to run some sort of HA setup and works overall pretty well for my own usecase.
+But it is enough to run some sort of HA setup and works overall pretty well for my own use case.